istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 external requests.
 This can be done by setting the `global.proxy.includeIPRanges` or `global.proxy.excludeIPRanges` [configuration option](/docs/reference/config/installation-options/) and updating the `istio-sidecar-injector` configmap using `kubectl apply`.
-After `istio-sidecar-injector` is updated, the confiuration will affect all future application pod deployments.
+After `istio-sidecar-injector` is updated, the configuration will affect all future application pod deployments.

 {{< warning >}}